license-fn/qrcode-file-transfer/README.md

 A Python library used to transfer files with QR codes.
 Input a file, get QR code images.
 Print, email, or otherwise share your codes.
 Re-input these QR codes, get your original file back.

 # Usage
-This library is directly invokable as a module:
+This package is directly invokable as a module:
 ```
 $ python3 -m qrcode_file_transfer <args>
 ```